Overview

 Students who successfully complete this unit will be able to:

-• Use tables of derivatives and integrals for simple functions and identify and use appropriate techniques to differentiate and integrate more complicated functions, and solve simple ordinary differential equations
+3. Identify standard derivatives and integrals for simple functions and apply appropriate techniques to differentiate and integrate more complicated functions

 Teaching methods